tomasss1024/openlp_chords/README.md

 ## For OpenLP v 2.4 and older

-and unzip these files under plugins/remotes/html to OpenLP directory or manualy copy slide.html and slide.js to plugins\remotes\html\
+Go to OpenLP application directory and unzip these files under plugins/remotes/html or manualy copy slide.html and slide.js to plugins\remotes\html\

 Enable Remote module and check: